Bailey-Moir/vault/Computer Science/Networks/End-to-End Delay.md

   Information is imparted on carrier signals.
 It is given by $\frac{d}{v}$. e.g. $v=c$, and $d = 5\,\text{km}$.
 - **Transmission Delay**
-  The number of bits divided by the bit rate of the modulation (?).
+  The number of bits divided by the bit rate of the modulation.
 - **Processing Delay**
   The sum of the processing times each [[Stations|station]] a [[Packets|packet]] traverses takes.
 - **Queuing Delay**